The Best Meditations To Release Anxiety In A Short Time

 We often hear people complaining about their unsuccessful attempts at meditation.
 That’s most often because there is a misconception that meditation involves thoughtlessness; they are trying to quell the thoughts while meditating.
 Mindfulness is not thinking, interpreting or evaluating.
 It is mind’s nonjudgmental way of observing the things that happen around it.

-- The first and foremost thing to do is to choose an ideal location for meditation.
-Choose a spot where you are least likely to be disturbed.
+- Choose an ideal location for meditation, where you are least likely to be disturbed.

-- Equally important is the time you choose to meditate.
-Find a quiet time.
+- Find a quiet time.
 Start with 5 to 10 minutes of practice, gradually increasing the duration as you get comfortable with the practice.

 - Sit in a comfortable position with your back straight.
 You can even take the support of a wall or a pillow to prop your back up if you are not used to sitting upright for long.